 Unfortunately, the “good old days” of plentiful buffet options are now over as many buffets were forced to close during the pandemic and subsequent capacity restrictions.
 While a handful have since reopened, many have been lost forever.

-As many visitors love the concept of buffet dining, we thought it would be helpful to maintain a list of which buffets are open in Las Vegas.
-We will keep our compilation of buffets open in Las Vegas updated, and we are hopeful it grows as capacity restrictions ease.
+As many visitors still enjoy the concept of buffet dining, I thought it would be helpful to maintain a list of which buffets are open in Las Vegas.
+Hopefully, it grows as life continues to normalize.